 This is not your ordinary lunch.
 Gather with your peers for a table topic that best suits your interest, and enjoy a delicious lunch.
 Birds of a Feather table topics include: building a social media A Team; getting senior leaders to engage on social media and share expertise; Facebook; Twitter; LinkedIn; live streaming; online newsrooms; and measurement.

-Learn from pioneers who are using closed groups on social and live-streamed events to build strong patient communities online.
+Learn from pioneers who are using closed groups on social to build strong patient communities online.
 This is your opportunity to lead conversations that are already taking place online—whether you’re aware of them or not.

 You’ll learn how to: